pydanny/daniel.feldroy.com/pages/books/fiction.md

 og_url: https://daniel.feldroy.com/books/fiction
 ---

 After a ten year hiatus I have started writing fantasy again.
 This time the writing is in a darker style, specifically grimdark fantasy (and a little science fiction).
 Long have I wanted to write stories where characters die like fruitflies.
-I have a dedicated fiction writing site at [grimdaniel.com](https://grimdaniel.com).
+I have a dedicated fiction writing site at <a href="https://grimdaniel.com" target="_blank">grimdaniel.com</a>.

 ## [The Curse](https://grimdaniel.com/the-curse)